A Task-Centric Theory for Iterative Self-Improvement with Easy-to-Hard Curricula: Related Work

 \paragraph{Self-improvement for LLM mathematical reasoning.} In the realm of LLMs, self-improvement broadly refers to a family of procedures in which a LLM produces its own supervision signal and then leverages this signal to improve its capabilities.
 Empirically, many pipelines for reasoning tasks, especially mathematical reasoning, instantiate this idea via an iterative generate-and-filter loop: the model generates one or multiple candidate solutions for each problem, retains a subset of correct solutions, and then fine-tunes on the retained solutions to enhance performance \cite{xin2024deepseek,xin2024deepseek2,zelikman2022star,guo2025deepseek,lin2025goedel,lin2025goedelv2,ren2025deepseek,zhang2025leanabell,guan2025rstar}.
 While existing approaches vary in implementation details (e.g., incorporating long chain-of-thought (CoT) reasoning \cite{lin2025goedelv2}, tactic annotations \cite{xin2024deepseek2}, code-augmented CoT data \cite{guan2025rstar}, or reflection steps \cite{zhang2025leanabell}), their overall framework shares the same spirit of bootstrapping from model-generated attempts filtered by an explicit correctness signal.
 Additionally, a growing line of work \citep{ren2025deepseek,koh2025adastar, lee2025self} shows that combining self-improvement with an explicit easy-to-hard curriculum across rounds can further strengthen model performance.

 \paragraph{Theoretical Understanding of LLM self-improvement.} While LLM self-improvement has shown strong empirical success, another line of work seeks to understand its underlying mechanisms from a theoretical perspective. \citet{huang2024self} formalizes self-improvement as a consequence of a sharpening mechanism, which encourages the model to place larger probability mass on higher-quality sequences.
-From a different perspective, \citet{mohri2025coherence} studies self-improvement through the lens of coherence. \citet{sun2025theoretical} models the training dynamics of self-improvement via the solver-verifier gap.
+From a different perspective, \citet{mohri2025coherence} studies self-improvement through the lens of coherence. \citet{yang2025spend} investigates the impact of budget allocation policies across self-improvement iterations. \citet{sun2025theoretical} models the training dynamics of self-improvement via the solver-verifier gap.
 In contrast to these works, our theoretical modeling of self-improvement is more closely aligned with mathematical reasoning settings, i.e., binary and verifiable rewards together with reject sampling for data collection.
-More importantly, our analysis covers multi-step iterative self-improvement and further incorporates its interaction with easy-to-hard curricula.
+More importantly, our analysis characterizes multi-step iterative self-improvement and further incorporates its interaction with easy-to-hard curricula.